avdata99/project-time-tracker/README.md

-# project-time-tracker
-My custom project time tracker
+# A project time tracker